 13. Social media

-13.3 As custodians of the USC brand and the University’s corporate identity, Marketing and External Engagement must approve any social media account or site that seeks to represent USC as a whole or in part.
+13.3 As custodians of the USC brand and the University’s corporate identity, Marketing must approve any social media account or site that seeks to represent USC as a whole or in part.
 This includes any account or site that is established for promotional purposes, including (but not limited to) promoting USC initiatives, research or events.

 13.6 Staff and students on social media platforms are expected to conduct themselves in accordance with the University’s Social Media - Operational Policy, the Staff Code of Conduct - Governing Policy and/or the Student Conduct - Governing Policy and with reference to the USC Student Charter and other relevant policies and procedures.